wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/wazuh-from-sources/wazuh-agent/index.rst

         .. note:: All the commands described below need to be executed with root user privileges.
 Since Wazuh 3.5 it is necessary to have internet connection when following this process.

-        1. Install development tools and compilers.
+        1. Install development tools and build the needed compilers.

           1.1 Install pkgutil an update it.